datatrail-jhu/12_package/manuscript/05_description.md

 Similarly, the `forcats` package has the following title and description:

-**Title**: Tools for Working with Categorical Variables (Factors) **Description**: Helpers for reordering factor levels (including moving specified levels to front, ordering by first appearance, reversing, and randomly shuffling), and tools for modifying factor levels (including collapsing rare levels into other, 'anonymising', and manually 'recoding').
+**Title**: Tools for Working with Categorical Variables (Factors) **Description**: Helpers for reordering factor levels (including moving specified levels to front, ordering by first appearance, reversing, and randomly shuffling), and tools for modifying factor levels (including collapsing rare levels into other, 'anonymizing', and manually 'recoding').

-A reminder that you can see the Title and description of packages by loading them into RStudio and then using ?packagename.
+A reminder that you can see the Title and description of packages by loading them into RStudio and then using `?packagename`.
 The package documentation will show up in the Help tab.

 {format: png}
 ![Title and Description fields help to explain what this package should be used for](https://docs.google.com/presentation/d/149NTXkAPfau6uxmvL7WnICAVe_UKMEF_Zc2B6mnEI5I/export/png?id=149NTXkAPfau6uxmvL7WnICAVe_UKMEF_Zc2B6mnEI5I&pageid=g5dcfb20e71_0_20)